"Polyamory in Silicon Valley," supposedly the epicenter of the relationship future

 Among the tech set, having more than one partner isn’t sleazy like the swingers of old — rather it’s a political movement that could reimagine our communities

-The article's lead picture, above, may have been supposed to mean something.
+The article's lead picture, above, was probably supposed to mean something.
 (Credit: Lukasz Wierzbowski)

 By Laura Pullman